eriktrom/hapi-htmlbars-views/README.md

 But of course!
 Get in touch.
 Drop an issue here on github or ping me on ember slack directly.

+To get started:

+    $ npm install
+    $ npm test

+To output test coverage to an html file:

+    $ npm run test-cov-html

+To give the demo a whirl:

+    $ cd examples && node basic.js

 ## License

 MIT